vlineros/Giphy_API_App/README.md

 ### Search the Giphy API for the perfect GIF, then save it for later!

-Made using Bootstrap, HTML, CSS, Giphy API, Local Storage
+Made using Bootstrap, HTML, CSS, JQuery, Giphy API, Local Storage

 **[Click here to go to site](https://vlineros.github.io/Giphy_API_App/)**